MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 The Enhanced Meeting Room layout is designed for maximum visibility and engagement with remote participants and content.

-The layout features a curved table for in-person eye contact as well as orientation to remote participants with all chairs facing the displays so participants are able to follow along.
+The layout features a curved table for in-person eye contact in addition to all chairs facing the displays with remote participants so everyone is able to follow along.

 ![Rendering of an Enhanced Meeting Room with a projector and U-shaped table.](media/emr4.png)